PrintersForAnts/Micron/R1_changeLog.md

     * option to use Live Idlers
   * Front Idlers
     * Implemented the BFI idlers for the AB belts
     * Modified the BFI idlers from clees repo to fix the belt path for the R1 gantry
+    * supports pinned bearings or screws (pins are 14mm)
   * Rear Gantry Changes
     * Swapped rear extrusion and Z chain to give more room for toolhead board wiring/umbilical
     * Removed support for the printed Z chain